 We expect that most people will experience positive personal benefit in taking part in the study.
 You are also taking part in research that has the potential to help future patients with cancer.
 Some of the questions may draw your attention to symptoms you are experiencing as a result of your cancer or its treatment.
 This may cause you some distress.
 If you feel distress at any stage during the study or after please let the researchers know.
 You may be referred to one of our clinical psychologists or another member of the team.
 You are free to withdraw at any time during this study.

+If you were injured in this study, which is unlikely, you would be eligible to apply for compensation from ACC just as you would if you were injured in an accident at work or at home.
+This does not mean that your claim will be automatically be accepted.
+You will have to lodge a claim with ACC, which may take some time to assess.
+If your claim is accepted, you will receive funding to assist in your recovery.
+If you have private health or life insurance, you may wish to check with your insurer that taking part in this study won’t affect your cover.

+If travelling to St Georges Cancer Care Centre to attend the study is a problem for you please talk with one of the research team about getting help with travel.

 What will happen at the end of the study?

 You may wish to use the strategies learned in the groups after the group has finished.